NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsF.clean.rst

 	FORMAT WIN1_20

-This will create a 20 Megabyte harddisk on PC drive C:
+This will create a 20 Megabyte hard disk on PC drive C:

 On early
 versions, the maximum size that could be created was 23 Megabytes and